mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 The key to making this work is placing your finger on the circle **before you begin** drawing or painting.
 If you lift your finger off of the loupe's edge and begin drawing, you won't be able to move it until you stop touching the iPad's screen.

 <i class="fa fa-star"></i> **ProTip:** Save this two handed Zoom technique for painting large shapes that requrire extra precision.
-It can be somewhat disorenting working this way and could cause you to lose perspective on the overall piece.
+It can be somewhat disorienting working this way and could cause you to lose perspective on the overall piece.
 Sometimes it's good to step back for a *larger* view.
 {:.notice}